Skip to main content

 Log visibility

-All KMS operations performed by Camunda appear in CloudTrail in your Amazon account.
+All AWS KMS operations performed by Camunda appear in AWS CloudTrail in your AWS account.

 Audit best practices

-1. Enable CloudTrail in the cluster region and persist logs.
+1. Enable AWS CloudTrail in the cluster Region and persist logs.

-2. Set up CloudWatch or EventBridge alerts for key deletion, disabled keys, or access denied events.
+2. Set up Amazon CloudWatch or Amazon EventBridge alerts for key deletion, disabled keys, or access denied events.

 3. Review logs regularly for compliance.